Saudi Arabia Is Now Accepting Vaccinated TravellersBy Funadiq Team

 Q. What vaccines are accepted?

-In order to receive a valid tourism visa all visitors must provide evidence of a full course of one of the four vaccines currently recognized: two doses of the Oxford/Astra Zeneca, Pfizer/BioNTech or Moderna vaccines or a single dose of the Johnson and Johnson vaccine.
+A. In order to receive a valid tourism visa, all visitors must provide evidence of a full course of one of the four vaccines currently recognized: two doses of the Oxford/Astra Zeneca, Pfizer/BioNTech, or Moderna vaccines or a single dose of the Johnson and Johnson vaccine.